 Vietnam’s energy industry: Transparent regulatory framework needed

-The Hanoitimes - A transparent legal framework will ensure a proper risk-sharing mechanism among all parties.
+A transparent legal framework will ensure a proper risk-sharing mechanism among all parties.

 Vietnam’s energy sector is destined for stronger foreign capital inflows due to high demand of the local economy, one of the fastest-growing in the world.